 An examination of small business energy efficiency programs across the county found that three-quarters of the 25 studied small-business programs used peak demand as the eligibility criterion with 100 kW as the most common threshold (32%) followed by 200 kW (24%).
 Just over 10% of programs used a facility square footage limit (e.g., <25,000 or 50,000 sq. ft.) and 12% of programs used total employees and/or annual spending.

+Opposition to Proposal 4C

 As with Proposal 4B, CPUC staff expressed concerns that the expanded energy thresholds are too high and open the simplified POE pathway—intended for underserved markets—to too many customers.
 Staff maintained that the energy consumption thresholds should be limited to the Proposal 4A criteria.

+T2WG Recommendation

+T2WG recommends the Commission respond to Proposal 4-1, Eligibility Criteria for Small-Sized Business Customers on 60 by selecting among the following proposals or otherwise provide guidance based on the goals of the simplified POE pathway for small business customers:

-Proposal 4-1, Eligibility Criteria for Small-Sized Business Customers60Proposal 4A – California Small Business Tariff Definition (page 60)
+Proposal 4A – California Small Business Tariff Definition (page 60)

 Proposal 4B – T2WG Commercial/Industrial Definition (page 62)